chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 ## Operation  on List

-As we have already know some basic of list and accessing element from it.
-Now today here we are going to learn insertion of new element in list, update element from list which is already available, and delete items from list.
+As we have already known some basics of the list and accessing an element from it.
+Now today here we are going to learn insertion of a new element in the list, update element from the list which is already available, and delete items from the list.

 ## 1.Insertion

-There are different ways to insert element in the list
+There are different ways to insert an element in the list
 ```
   1. append()
   2. insert()